UK watchdog launches second Grant Thornton investigation

-The Financial Reporting Council (FRC) said on Wednesday it was investigating how Grant Thornton audited and accounted for interest rate swap arrangements in Manchester Building Society’s accounts (MBS_pa.L), prompting a financial adjustment last year.
+The Financial Reporting Council (FRC) said on Wednesday it was investigating how Grant Thornton audited and accounted for interest rate swap arrangements in Manchester Building Society’s accounts, prompting a financial adjustment last year.

 The inquiry is the watchdog’s fifth this year as it cracks down on the quality of audits.
 Investigations can take around a year and, if breaches are found, lead to a series of sanctions including a fine or, in extremis, licence suspension.

-The FRC, which on Tuesday announced an investigation into the independence of Grant Thornton’s audit of drinks group Nichols (NICL.L), said it had received information from the Prudential Regulation Authority regulator about the auditor’s conduct while appointed by Manchester Building Society.
+The FRC, which on Tuesday announced an investigation into the independence of Grant Thornton’s audit of drinks group Nichols, said it had received information from the Prudential Regulation Authority regulator about the auditor’s conduct while appointed by Manchester Building Society.

 The FRC declined to give any further information about its investigation.